HenrikBengtsson/jottr.org-blogdown/content/post/2021-04-05-future-kubernetes.md

  managed by the **future** package

  Helm manages the pods and related *services*.
-An example of a service is to open a port on the main pod so the R worker processes can connect to that port, allowing the scheduler pod RStudio Server process to communicate with the worker R processes.
+An example of a service is to open a port on the scheduler pod so the R worker processes can connect to that port, allowing the scheduler pod RStudio Server process to communicate with the worker R processes.
 I have a [Helm chart](https://github.com/paciorek/future-helm-chart) that does this; it borrows heavily from the [Dask Helm chart](https://github.com/dask/helm-chart) for the Dask package for Python.

 Each pod runs a Docker container.
-I use my own [Future-Kubernetes Docker container](https://github.com/paciorek/future-kubernetes-docker) that layers a bit on top of the [Rocker](https://rocker-project.org) container that contains R and RStudio Server.
+I use my own [Docker container](https://github.com/paciorek/future-kubernetes-docker) that layers a bit on top of the [Rocker](https://rocker-project.org) container that contains R and RStudio Server.

 ## Step 1: Start the Kubernetes cluster

-Here I assume you have the command line interface to Google Cloud and the `kubectl` interface for interacting with Kubernetes and `helm` for installing Helm charts (i.e., Kubernetes packages).
-Installation details can be found in the '[future-kubernetes]' repository.
+Here I assume you have already installed (a) the command line interface to Google Cloud, (b) the `kubectl` interface for interacting with Kubernetes, and (c) `helm` for installing Helm charts (i.e., Kubernetes packages).
+Installation details can be found in the [future-kubernetes] repository.

 First we'll start our cluster (the first part of Step 1 in Figure 1):